AndrewSamaha/StarGazer/README.md

 ## Code Index
 ### Models
-* **/dev/src/rea_cd_autoencoder.py** - Contains the class REA_CD_Autoencoder that uses a trained autoencoder to convert the categorical column REA_CD (Reason Code) to a two-dimensional continuous output.
+* **/devsrc/rea_cd_autoencoder.py** - Contains the class REA_CD_Autoencoder that uses a trained autoencoder to convert the categorical column REA_CD (Reason Code) to a two-dimensional continuous output.
 Only handles predictions, does not contain model training or build methods.
-* **/dev/src/SlimAutoencoder.py** - Contains the class SilmAutoencoderBuild() that contains methods to build the second-stage autoencoder, as well as prepare the data.
+* **/devsrc/SlimAutoencoder.py** - Contains the class SilmAutoencoderBuild() that contains methods to build the second-stage autoencoder, as well as prepare the data.
-* **/dev/src/ConvLSTM.py** - Contains the class ConvLSTM that builds the Convolutional LSTM and contains methods to perform predictions.
+* **/devsrc/ConvLSTM.py** - Contains the class ConvLSTM that builds the Convolutional LSTM and contains methods to perform predictions.
-* **/dev/src/forecast.py** -
+* **/devsrc/forecast.py** -

 ### Helper Functions
-* **/dev/db.py - Performs queries and returns results in a dataframe.
+* **/devsrc/db.py** - Contains basic db functions used in the flask app and jupyter notebooks.

+### Flask App
+* **/volume/app/app.py** - Flask app